dvogt/aws-kube-sandbox/aws-kube-ansible-builds/README.md

-# How to build images
+# How to build the images for AWS

+## Summary
+The best way to ensure repeatability is to build your images.  \
+The cost for storing images is less than one cup of coffee at your local BlueBucks coffee shop.

-## Build images locally with Vagrant first for testing
+## Build Kubernetes cluster images locally with Vagrant for testing
-   * cd to the build directory you want to test with Vagrant
+   * cd to the build directory on your local system.
       * For example: `cd builds/kube-worker`
    * *Run:* `vagrant up`
    * Make sure there are no errors
    * If necessary ssh and debug Vagrant image: `vagrant ssh`
    * Make changes to the `roles/<build directory>`
    * If necessary rerun provision: `vagrant provision`
-   * Once there are no errors go to **Build with packer**

 ### Extra steps after building the Contorller node with Vagrant
 1. `ssh vagrant`
 2. As the ubuntu user run: `./kubeadm.sh`
    * Make sure it runs without errors
-     * You should something like: `kubeadm join 10.0.2.15:6443 ...`
+     * You should see something like: `kubeadm join 10.0.2.15:6443 ...`
 3. As the ubuntu user run: ./calico.sh
    * Make sure it runs without errors
      * You should something like: `kubeadm join 10.0.2.15:6443 ...`